tyjsmith1/marvel/README.md

 5) Light Blue - A9C4EB

 ## Stretch Deliverables
-1) simulate battle between 2 characters
+1) Users can like specific characters and this info is stored on the server
-2) Users can like specific characters
+2) Users can
 3)